 Most of the pictures in this discussion of my Collection are of cameras, lenses and accessories in the Collection that I have taken myself.
 Some images are not the best and for that I apologize.
 Where I have used outside material I have attempted to give proper credit.

-All copies of Manuals and Instruction books are scanned from actual booklets in my possession.
+Most of the copies of Manuals and Instruction books are scanned from actual booklets in my possession.
+I have used some manuals found online.
+I have tried to clean all manuals up so that they read well and look like the originals.
 I have no rights to the Canon and other trade marks that may be visible and make no claim to them.
 The photos and scans are placed here for your personal enjoyment and no commercial use may be made of anything you find on this website.